jpkrooney/rcorex/README.md

-to implement Total Correlation Explanation in the R statistical software, specifically to replicate the functionality of the Bio CorEx Python module ( <https://github.com/gregversteeg/bio_corex> ) which is designed to be sutiable for biomedical datasets.
+to implement Total Correlation Explanation in the R statistical software, specifically to replicate the functionality of the Bio CorEx Python module ( <https://github.com/gregversteeg/bio_corex> ) which is designed to be suitable for biomedical datasets.

 The theoretical framework behind the CorEx and Bio CorEx Python modules are laid out in the following academic papers: